Welcome to Clacton Airshow information page!

 For further information on our seafronts and beaches contact our Seafronts Team for more details.

 Unauthorised drones are banned at the event.
 Unmanned Aircraft Systems (UAS) or Unmanned Aerial Vehicles (UAVs) are strictly not allowed to be flown at the event site.
 Please be aware that unauthorised drone operators will be prosecuted and is against the law for any of these craft to be flown within the Restricted Airspace to protect participating aircraft and display teams.
 Flying displays will be cancelled if unauthorised drones are flown during this time.

-If you are lost or need to ask for assistance, look out for one of our Event Stewards or TDCs Beach Patrol team who will be able to assist you.
+If you are lost or need to ask for assistance, look out for one of our ground crew or TDCs Beach Patrol team who will be able to assist you.

-Lost persons points can be found at any of the TDC Beach Patrol office (as shown below).
+Lost persons points can be found at any of the TDC Beach Patrol offices (as shown below).